evaesqmor/McFly-Cinema-Bot/README.md

 # McFly Cinema Bot

-A Bot about cinema and TV shows entertainment.
+A Telegram Bot about cinema and TV shows entertainment.